-In 2013, the Barcelona Institute for Global Health (ISGlobal) developed Minimally Invasive Tissue Sampling, or MITS.
-The relatively simple technique can provide additional information to determine a more accurate and specific cause of death than would otherwise be available.
+MITS is a relatively simple autopsy approach that can provide additional information to determine a more accurate and specific cause of death than might otherwise be available.